-(2) Ongoing ROUTINE ASSIGNMENT: Contexts Article & Real World Concept Review
+(2) Ongoing ROUTINE ASSIGNMENT: Contexts Article & Real World Concept Review worth 400 points (or 40% of the total)

 Each week you are required to work on our routine assignment.
 This is a large format assignment, submitted for formal review 3 x's throughout the term.